MattHartfield/SweepDomSelf/README.md

 README FOR DOM SELF SWEEP FILES

 Scripts used to simulate neutral diversity around a sweeping beneficial allele, while considering arbitrary levels of self-fertilisation and dominance.
-As used in the study "Selective sweeps under dominance and self-fertilisation".
+As used in the study "Selective sweeps under dominance and inbreeding".
 SLiM is available from https://messerlab.org/slim/.

 ***SLiM Files***